Healthcare Fraud Laws, Statutes & Penalties

 - Total penalties can total three times the amount paid on the fraudulent claim, plus fines

-- The FCA also has criminal enforcement penalties for those who engaged in healthcare fraud
+- The FCA also has criminal enforcement penalties for those who engaged in Medicare fraud

 Healthcare Fraud Criminal Laws